we-dance/platform/content/competition/rules.md

 ### 2. Registration

-- Participants must have a profile on WeDance with: city, photo and dance styles.
+- Participants must have a profile on WeDance with: city, photo, instagram and dance styles.

 ### 3. Video Requirements

 - **Content:** Must feature a dance performance; all dance styles are welcome.
+Only the participants should be visible in the video—no other people dancing or appearing in the background.
 - **Format:** Videos must be recorded in horizontal (landscape) orientation.
 - **Editing:** No cuts or post-production editing; the focus is on showcasing dance skills, not video editing skills.
 - **Duration:** Duration of the song.